 The two men wandered out to the Georgian mansion’s porticoed entrance.
 Along the driveway, tall pines and cypresses waved gently, reminding Markham of the trees in St Chad’s cemetery.

-Always mindful of his murdered dead, he endeavoured to believe that existence for everyone ended in new life beyond the grave.
+Always mindful of the murdered dead, he endeavoured to believe that existence for everyone ended in new life beyond the grave.

-As ever sensitive to ‘the guvnor’s’ moods, Noakes said gruffly, ‘Ginelli’s gone, boss, but you’ll make it right…. then he can get stuck into the heavenly banquet an’ all that knowing you’ve got everything covered down here.’
+As ever sensitive to ‘the guvnor’s’ moods, Noakes said gruffly, ‘Ginelli’s gone, boss, but you’ll make it right…. then he can get stuck into the heavenly banquet an’ all that, knowing everything’s sorted down here.’

 At times like this, Markham would have given much to emulate his former colleague’s evangelical certitude.
 But even though he struggled with the eternal verities, just knowing that George Noakes was enlisted in his team’s corner counted for much.